 Click Here for available time slots in the 2021-2022 school year and for booking instructions.

-Presentation Platforms: Zoom (our preference), Microsoft Teams, or Google Meet.
+Presentation Platforms: Zoom, Microsoft Teams, or Google Meet.

 1. Change for Wildlife (recommended for Kindergarten to Grade 3)